ethereum-optimism/community-hub/src/docs/developers/fees.md

 * `exec_gas` is the amount of gas that the transaction can use.
 * `exec_price` is the cost (in wei) per unit gas allotted (much like `gas_price` on L1).
-* `premium` is the premium we charge for our service and for the fact that L1 data costs might increase while the transaction is being processed.
-  At present that value is 1.5.

 ::: tip
 In Optimistic Ethereum the cost of a transaction is always